Peas

 10. Bouchard Soup – A dwarf variety, producing wax filled pods of modest production.
 Seeds, once dried have the typical roundish, beige with fine dimples…showing it is indeed another soup pea variety.

-11. Capucijner’s Purple Pod – (aka Blue Pod, aka Dutch Grey) Back for 2024!
-Developed by the Capuchin Monks in Flanders Europe in the 1500’s!
+11. Capucijner’s Purple Pod – (aka Blue Pod, aka Dutch Grey) Developed by the Capuchin Monks in Flanders Europe in the 1500’s!
 (May have originated from the “Blue Podded” varieties of the Netherlands or vise versa… ) Strong 5-6ft tall vines produce an abundance of beautiful rare purple/blue pods (that start out rose/wine…).
 Can be used as soup peas when dry and snow peas when young!
 Flattened seeds are large…olive green/gray/golden brown.
 Flowers are deep pink or sometimes pink/purple.
 80 days Limited Pkt…$3.50

 12. Capucijners “Raisin” – I believed originally these to be the same as those mentioned above, but was surprised to see quite a difference when grown out.
 Plants grow only to 36″ and their flowers are purple and cream!
 Leaf is moderate to heavy and production is fairly heavy.
 Pods were shorter (but wider) than I expected with 4 to 5 seeds each.
 Seeds are larger, darker and more dimpled, too.
 Obtained from my friend in Sask.
 Originating from a SSE collection.
 Rare!